 The Committee recommended, with the relevant Directors recusing themselves, the nomination for re-election, at the forthcoming Annual General Meeting, of Karen Brade, Claire Boyle, Kevin Pakenham and Sir David Warren.
 Karen Brade has over 20 years' investment experience in a range of sectors and markets, including equity and debt investing, portfolio management, fund raising and investor development in Asia.
-Claire Boyle is a chartered accountant and has over 17 years' experience of finance and equity investment management.
-Kevin Pakenham has considerable experience of the investment management industry and his long business experience in Asia is greatly valued.
+Claire Boyle is a chartered accountant and has over 13 years' experience of equity investment management.
+Kevin Pakenham has considerable experience of the investment management industry, long business experience in Asia and his role as Chairman of the Audit Committee is greatly valued.
 Sir David Warren has over 40 years' experience and knowledge of Japan from his diplomatic career.